Campus Deadline: February 23, 2024 by 11:00 am for both student applications and faculty recommendations

-The Presidential Scholarship provides a $2,500 stipend for research in the summer preceding senior year and $12,500 toward tuition and books for the senior year, or $5,000 toward grad school.
+The Presidential Scholarship provides a $2,500 stipend for research in the summer preceding senior year and an additional scholarship toward tuition and books for the senior year, or toward grad school.
+The total value of the award is typically around $10,000.
 The project must continue for at least one semester in the senior year, and receives a maximum of 4 credits for the project (no more than three credits in one semester).
 Approximately two scholarships are available each year.
 Students may apply for these competitive scholarships as juniors.
 Presidential Scholarship projects may extend a student's senior thesis, or allow them to pursue independent work.
 Recent presidential scholars have:

 Proposals, transcripts, and supporting materials must be submitted online.